 The de Lissa Early Childhood and Family Studies Research Group, led by Professor Pauline Harris with Dr Elspeth McInnes as Deputy Director, comprises members from University of South Australia’s School of Education and elsewhere in the University as well as our department for education and Child development partners.
-Members include Dr Valerie Aloa, Dr Jenni Carter, Dr Glenn Cupit, Alexandra Diamond, Dr Christine Garnaut, A/Prof Sue Hill, Dr Janet McDowall, Martyn Mills-Bayne, Dr Chad Morrison, Dr Sue Nichols, Dr Jamie Sisson, Dr Christy Ward, Dr Jane Webb-Williams, Dr Victoria Whitington, Dr Rochelle Woodley-Baker.
-Our DECD partners include Miriam Daley, Harry Manatakis, Barbra Cooper and Margaret Sankey.
+Members include Dr Valerie Aloa, Dr Jenni Carter, Dr Glenn Cupit, Alexandra Diamond, Dr Christine Garnaut, A/Prof Sue Hill, Dr Janet McDowall, Martyn Mills-Bayne, Dr Chad Morrison, Dr Sue Nichols, Dr Jamie Sisson, Dr Christy Ward, Dr Jane Webb-Williams and A/Prof Victoria Whitington Our DECD partners include Miriam Daley, Harry Manatakis, Barbra Cooper and Margaret Sankey.
 Prof Deborah Harcourt (Australian Catholic University and Research Director/Goodstart) is also associated with the de Lissa Research group.

 The broad vision of the de Lissa Early Childhood and Family Studies Group, as stated in its 2012-2016 Strategic Research Plan, is quite simply: ‘Children being valued and nurtured as diverse individuals to reach their full potential in whatever context.’
 Our fundamental purpose, as stated in our Plan, is to implement and disseminate research and scholarship that builds knowledge that enhances the care, education, development and wellbeing of children and families; and ensures that children’s and families’ diverse perspectives and experiences are available to inform policy and practice.

 Strengths: early literacy, early childhood educator identity, children's voices and participation in communities